drewm27/speakerrankings/powered/subwoofer.md

 share-description: "Find the best powered subwoofer speakers of 2026 with expert reviews, performance comparison, and buying tips for powerful, clear high-quality sound."
 ---

 This page ranks 465 powered subwoofers.
+All of these subwoofers have computed CEA-2010-A scores and are ranked by them with the best at the top.

 Last updated: March 17, 2026